 Action LAS Status Timeline (where provided) Actions & Comments Inc.18 Month P&C Plan RAG Owner 1 Use guidance on safely redeploying existing staff and deploying returning staff, developed in response to COVID-19 by NHSEI and key partners, alongside the existing tool to support a structured approach to ongoing workforce transformation.
 During COVID 2 dedicated redeployment leads were appointed to identify redeployment opportunities for vulnerable staff, those self-isolating and where substantive roles were stood down.
 This arrangement also covered pregnant staff and those with long term conditions who were able to work from home or in another capacity.
-March 2021 MONITORING REQUIRED: AL 2 Continued focus on developing skills and expanding capabilities to create more flexibility, boost morale and support career progression.
+March 2021 MONITORING REQUIRED: Embed redeployment roles into the recruitment team Maintain central list of all those who require redeployment Create and update list or redeployment opportunities and distribute to HRMs monthly AL 2 Continued focus on developing skills and expanding capabilities to create more flexibility, boost morale and support career progression.
 Existing career progression routes include EOC / 111 / NETS / EMT4 to AAP.
 LAS Academy Fast track to Paramedic degree and APP programme.
 Apprenticeship levy is fully utilised.
 Non-Clinical - programme elements re-designed and delivered F2F, virtually and via eLearning to ensure accessible to all staff.
-Further programmes under development including re-establish new versions of the Leadership Development Pathway post winter pressures February 2021 Ongoing ACTION REQUIRED: During 2021/22, identify strategic organisational development themes for delivery to ensure focus remains on developing a workforce that fully meets the Trusts future transformation agenda.
-JS 3 Use HEE's e-Learning for Healthcare programme and a new online Learning Hub, which was launched to support learning during COVID-19.
+Further programmes under development including re-establish new versions of the Leadership Development Pathway post winter pressures February 2021 Ongoing ACTION REQUIRED: During 2021/22, identify strategic organisational development themes for delivery to ensure focus remains on developing a workforce that fully meets the Trusts future transformation agenda. \checkmark JS 3 Use HEE's e-Learning for Healthcare programme and a new online Learning Hub, which was launched to support learning during COVID-19.
 Key requirement of the Trust's Education & Learning Strategy which was published in 2019.
 Zoom Pro now utilised for Corporate Induction during COVID to maintain social distancing whilst accommodating a larger number of attendees.
 Use of ESR OLM platform for all eLearning in order that training is tracked on learning histories and reportable.
 Ongoing ACTION REQUIRED: Utilise HEE's online Learning Hub and continue to work with HEE/ESR Central team to ensure there is availability of all modules via ESR to enable reporting and CPD tracking for staff.
-Utilise HEE's e-learning materials including simulations, created in response to COVID V JS
+Utilise HEE's e-learning materials including simulations, created in response to COVID \checkmark JS